Department of Labor Logo United States Department of Labor

 Corrections policy

-In the event that the U.S. Bureau of Labor Statistics (BLS) identifies estimation, collection, or processing errors that result in statistically significant different estimates, the ORS program will identify the incorrect estimates and provide a notice to users on the BLS errata page regarding whether the error will be suppressed or corrected.
+In the event that the U.S. Bureau of Labor Statistics (BLS) identifies estimation, collection, or processing errors, the ORS program will determine whether the error is substantial.
+A substantial error is one that results in a statistically significant difference, such that the difference between the original and corrected estimates equals or exceeds 1.645 times the standard error for the estimate.
+The ORS program will identify the incorrect estimates and provide a notice to users on the BLS errata page indicating whether the error will be suppressed or corrected.
+A substantial error in preliminary ORS estimates will result in the estimates being removed from the BLS website.
+A substantial error in final ORS estimates may result in estimates being removed or republished to reflect the corrected data.